tmowreen97/Phase-3-Project/README.md

 Feel free to explore the database!

+## Installation

 In order to install this application, you must have Ruby and Node Package Manager installed.

 Start by forking and creating a copy of this repo.
 Once you do that, you can click the 'Code' button to copy the SSH key and perform a 'git clone' with that *SSH* in your terminal.

-When you're done with that, you're ready to run the sever (bundle exec rake server) and start using MovieZone!
+When you're done with that, you need to install all the dependencies.
+Run *'bundle install'* in your terminal.

+All the migration files are in place, all you have to do is run *'bundle exec rake db:migrate'* to create the database.

+Make sure everythings running smoothly, run *'bundle exec rake db:migrate:status'* and check the status is up for both migrations.
+Lastly, you can check the schema to make sure the above tables are displayed.

+You're ready to run the sever, run *'bundle exec rake server'*.

+You're all set with you're backend, just make sure you're front end is running as well and you're ready to use MovieZone!